DrDeadlock/Synchra/Synchra - Obsidian Vault/Resources/Tasks/Sync Tasks.md

 - [ ] User Changes a File
 - [ ] User Creates a new top hierarchy directory and moves everything under it
 - [ ] After synch src and dest checksums are equal
-- [ ] ???After synch src and dest are equal (test by iterative file check)

 # To be agreed with Customer